JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ## Factory functions

-If you declare a factory function for a class, don't give it the same name as the class itself.
-Use a distinct name making it clear why the behavior of the factory function is special.
+If you declare a factory function for a class, avoid giving it the same name as the class itself.
+Prefer using a distinct name making it clear why the behavior of the factory function is special.
 Example:

 ``` kotlin